 The MEDIPAL Group is actively promoting the use of IT in order to increase the efficiency and sophistication of its supply chains and to fulfill its role as social infrastructure that supports the reliable distribution of “pharmaceuticals, health, and beauty.”
 The business operations of the MEDIPAL Group are heavily reliant on computer network systems.
 In addition to duplicating the server network of core systems and taking measures such as seismic base isolation, disaster preparedness and power outage countermeasures for the buildings where servers are housed, we have also established a comprehensive data backup system.
 We have also implemented countermeasures for viruses and unauthorized access, and introduced data encryption for mobile PCs.
 However, in the event of system failure, sales and logistics functions may be significantly disrupted, and the Group’s performance and financial condition may be affected.

 About risk of information leaks

-In storage of information assets held by the MEDIPAL Group, including customer information and confidential information, the Group works to maintain a management system to prevent information from leaking to parties outside the Group.
-However, if such an information leak occurs due to unforeseen circumstances, it could affect the Group’s business performance due to a decrease in public trust or an increase in expenses.
+In the protection of information assets held by the MEDIPAL Group, including customer information and confidential information, the Group works to maintain a management system that prevents information from leaking to parties outside the Group, and provides information security training twice annually to all employees based on its Information Security Policy.
+However, in the event that an information leak occurs due to unforeseen circumstances, it may affect the Group’s business performance and financial condition due to a decline in sales caused by a decrease in public trust or an increase in costs related to countermeasures.

 Various risks other than these exist, and the risks described here are not all of the risks of the MEDIPAL Group.